seantauber/seantauber/README.md

 - [scottvr/gtrsnipe](https://github.com/scottvr/gtrsnipe) - Guttersnipe - convert from MIDI to ASCII tab (and abc, vex, or back again).
 - [photon-hq/advanced-imessage-kit](https://github.com/photon-hq/advanced-imessage-kit) - The Typescript SDK for Next Level iMessage Automation.
 - [photon-hq/imessage-kit](https://github.com/photon-hq/imessage-kit) - A type-safe, elegant iMessage SDK for macOS with zero dependencies.
+- [photon-hq/flux](https://github.com/photon-hq/flux) - An open-source CLI for deploying LangChain agents to iMessage in seconds.

 ## How to Implement This Landing Page On Your Own GitHub